jlazear/cereal/README.md

 Example usage:

 	import warnings
 	try:
-    from cereal import Cereal as Serial except ImportError:
+	    from cereal import Cereal as Serial
-    warningtext = \
+	except ImportError:
-"cereal module not found.
+	    warningtext = ("cereal module not found.
 Using serial instead.
-This will probably\n\
-work, but the cereal module is strongly preferred."
+This " "will probably\n work, but the cereal module is " "strongly preferred.")
 	    warnings.warn(warningtext)
 	    from serial import Serial

+	ser = Serial('/dev/tty-USB1')
+	ser.read(1)
+	ser.write('hello\n')